JoyIbe/Durv-Stores-Sales-Analysis/README.md

-# Analysis of Sales, Customer and Product Performance for Durv Stores
+# Analysis of Sales, Customers and Products Performance for Durv Stores

 ## Table of Contents
 - [Overview](#overview)